-The primary accessible entrance to the library is on the south side of the library stair tower facing the old Science Center.
-This entrance is on the Periodicals Level.
-If you park in Lot 8, an accessible entrance in the rear of the Science Center provides access to the library through the Stacks Level.
+The primary accessible entrance to the library faces the Discovery Center.
+From the Dimple, take the ramp on the right side of the library and follow the sidewalk towards the Discovery Center.
+If you park in Lot 8, an accessible entrance at the rear of the Discovery Center provides access to the library stacks just past classroom 1349.

 Access the Stacks, Periodicals, and Main Levels and First and Second Mezzanines using the public elevator, found in the stair tower on the south side of the building.
 For elevator access to:

 The Cole Room is inaccessible by elevator.

 Accessible, gender-neutral restrooms are available in the stair tower, across from the elevator on each level.

 Service dogs are welcomed into the library in accordance with campus policy and law.

 In the event of an emergency requiring evacuation of the building without use of the elevators, the Periodicals Level and the Stacks Level have emergency doors at ground level for immediate exit.
 If you are unable to evacuate the building on your own, you should wait in a designated rescue area, located by staircases, and away from any smoke and fire.
 While firefighters will check the building for those needing assistance, you can notify library staff as you are en route to a rescue area.
 This allows library staff to quickly inform firefighters where patrons needing assistance are.
 If you have a cell phone, you may also call (508) 285-5380 to alert emergency personnel of your location through the Norton Fire Department’s emergency system.